dikuagarwal/Fundamentally_Strong_Stocks-Using-Web_Scraping/README.md

 - Execute the sql query on table in order to get desired output.
 - Finally store the output shortlisted stocks in "Final_result.csv" file.

-# Conclusion:
+## Conclusion:

-Based on analysis, we have shortlisted stocks that meet the following criteria.
+Based on our analysis, we have shortlisted stocks that meet the following criteria.

   1. The return on Capital Employed (ROCE) is greater than 20%
   2. The dividend yield is equal to or greater than saving account interest rate of 2.75%